- Ambassador meets with Sinn Fein

 8. It is divisive – people in Northern Ireland take different views on the Arab-Israel dispute, including trade unionists.
 Some sympathise with the Palestinians, others identify with the Israelis.
 The trade unions should recognise this and seek positive ways of engaging with all sides, utilising their experience of community bridge-building in NI, rather than engaging in negative and sterile boycotts.

-In 2010 over 220 people turned up to oppose the Boycott at our meeting at the Park Avenue Hotel, Belfast.
+Over 220 people turned up to oppose the Boycott at our meeting at the Park Avenue Hotel, Belfast.

 PROMOTE POSITIVE ENGAGEMENT WITH ALL SEEKING A LASTING AND JUST PEACE, NOT NEGATIVE, ONE SIDED BOYCOTTS